williamyang98/16qam_modulator/README.md

 ## Image gallery
 ![Circuit diagram](./docs/circuit_diagram.png)
+Circuit diagram of 16QAM transmitter.

 ![Receiver software](./docs/receiver_software.png)
+Image of 16QAM receiver software using RTLSDR dongle.

-![Photo of transmitter circuit](./docs/transmitter_circuit_photo.jpg)
+![Photo of transmitter circuit](./docs/transmitter_circuit_photo.jpg) Image of 16QAM transmitter circuit connected to Atmega328p.
+This circuit can work with the STM32F401 (even with 3.3V logic out).

 ## Compiling Implot/Imgui notes
 To compile Imgui correctly with Implot you need to edit your imconfig.h.